tinkerbell/roadmap/design/20230222_tinkerbell_crd_refactor.md

 ## Future Work

 Introducing mechanisms to propagate `Reason` and `Message` values for action failure.
-As these mechanisms do not exist currently and will not be realized through this proposal, the `.Workflow.Status.Reason` and `.Workflow.Status.Message` will have minimal benefit to the end user.
-The separate proposal will address the contract between actions and Tink Worker that can be used to propogate a reason and message to workflows.
+As these mechanisms do not exist currently and will not be realized through this proposal, the `.ActionStatus.Reason` and `.ActionStatus.Message` will have minimal benefit to the end user.
+A separate proposal will address the contract between actions and Tink Worker that can be used to propogate a reason and message to workflows.

-Maintainers have informally discussed inverting the relationship between `Hardware` and Rufio CRDs.
-This is necessary for defining a precedent on how to extend Tinkerbell functionality without expanding the scope of core Tinkerbell CRDs.

-Introduction of user defined metadata to be served by Hegel that could facilitate user defined actions.
-Similarly, injection of additional `Hardware` data when templates are rendered will be addressed on a separate ad-hoc basis.

-Separation of `Hardware.Instance` data into a separate CRD possibly owned by Hegel.
-Given the instance data is unused by the core Tinkerbell stack we anticipate, in conjunction with adjusting the relationship between Rufio and Tink CRDs, that instance metadata will be deprecated on this API and transitioned to a separate CRD.
+Separation of `Hardware.Instance` data into a separate CRD.
+Given the instance data is unused by the core Tinkerbell stack we anticipate, in conjunction with adjusting the relationship between Rufio and Tink CRDs, that instance metadata will be deprecated and transitioned to a separate CRD.